USI-Showroom/WarpMe/README.md

 * Open the cmake gui
 * Under "Where is the source code", select the root folder of the project
 * Under "Where to build the binaries" select the bin folder in the root directory
-* Click configure and choose you version of Visual Studio
+* Click "Configure" and choose your version of Visual Studio
+* Tick the `TOUCH_SCREEN_MODE` checkbox to enable touch mode
-* Click generate to generate the Visual Studio Solution
+* Click "Generate" to generate the Visual Studio Solution
 * In the bin folder open "barycentricMapping.sln"
 * In Visual Studio right click on the project "barycentricMapping" within the solution, and select "Set as startup project"
 * Press the play button to compile and run